RStanimirov/artagram-django-project/README.md

 # artagram-django-project
 This is the Django website I made for the SoftUni Python Web module.
+It is purely educational, with no warranty at all.

 This project targets an audience of concept artists, designers and visual art enthusiasts in general.
 Accordingly, the name of the web application - Artagram - explicitly directs the user's attention to the topic of Art.
 **Note that this project is in its early stage of development and some of the features, including its name, could be changed at a later stage.*